greencatsoft/scalajs-angular/README.md

 It's still at the very early stage of development, so the most parts of the project are subject to frequent and extensive changes.

-And the bindings are by no means comprehensive or exhaustive for now, so please use your own discretion.
+And the bindings are by no means comprehensive or exhaustive for now, so please use it at your discretion.

 ## How to Use